Agustín Rossi (footballer): Chacarita Juniors

 Born in Buenos Aires, Rossi represented Chacarita Juniors as a youth.
 He made his first team debut on 2 April 2014, starting in a 1–3 away loss against Instituto, for the season's Copa Argentina.

 Estudiantes de La Plata

 Rossi moved to Estudiantes on 25 December 2014.
 He made his Primera División debut the following 18 April, playing the full 90 minutes in a 1–1 home draw against Rosario Central.

 Defensa y Justicia (loan)

-On 24 July 2016, Rossi was loaned to fellow top tier club Defensa y Justicia.
+On 24 July 2016, Rossi was loaned to fellow top-tier club Defensa y Justicia.

 Boca Juniors

 On 1 February 2017, Rossi was transferred to Boca Juniors for €1.17m.

 Al Nassr (loan)

-On 21 January 2023, Rossi moved to Saudi Professional League club Al Nassr on a six-month loan until 30 June 2023 as Boca Juniors decided to no to use the player anymore until the end of his contract.
-At the Saudi club Rossi will cover the injured David Ospina.
+On 21 January 2023, Rossi moved to Saudi Professional League club Al Nassr on a six-month loan until 30 June 2023 as Boca Juniors decided not to use the player anymore until the end of his contract.
+At the Saudi club Rossi covered the injured David Ospina.